 Our cross-disciplinary strengths include academic and research programs in agriculture, biology, and engineering, as well as dual degree programs.
-Our engineering degrees are granted by the College of Engineering and our agricultural systems management degree is granted by the College of Agriculture.
+Agricultural and Biological Engineering offers three degree programs, including two engineering programs: Bachelor of Science in Agricultural Engineering (BSAGE) and Bachelor of Science in Biological Engineering (BSBE), and one agriculture program: Agricultural Systems Management, BS.
+ABE’s degree programs also offer multiple majors and concentrations.
 The job market remains strong for our graduates who have excellent career opportunities, and demand for our graduates is very high.

 Our faculty, students and staff are pursuing cutting-edge research that improves quality of life as well as advances scientific and engineering frontiers.
 Our extension programs are helping citizens of Indiana and beyond improve their lives.

 The Agricultural Systems Management program prepares graduates to develop and manage technology-intensive agricultural production and processing systems.
 ASM graduates are problem solvers.
 They benefit from a diverse applied agricultural curriculum that includes opportunities for extensive career-related experience at home and abroad.

 This program deals with the applications of basic scientific and engineering principles to the design, development and operation of large scale manufacture of food and biologically-based products.
 Such products are environmentally friendly, renewable and represent a future wave of consumer demand for better health and environment.
 In addition to learning the engineering aspects of food and biological processing, you will also learn the basic principles in biochemistry and food sciences.